Judy Garland Fun Features

 Did You Know?

-… that the Gumm sisters changed their last name to Garland when fellow vaudevillian George Jesell said that Gumm was too unattractive of a name for a trio of girls were pretty as a garland of roses.
+... that the Gumm sisters changed their last name to Garland when fellow vaudevillian George Jesell said that Gumm was too unattractive of a name for a trio of girls who were pretty as a garland of roses.
 Later Frances would choose Judy as her new first name because she thought it was sounded peppy.

-… that Judy performed her famous "Dear Mr. Gable" number - a musical love letter to movie star heartthrob Clark Gable number in The Broadway Melody of 1938.
+... that Judy Garland performed her famous "Dear Mr. Gable" number - a musical love letter to movie star heartthrob Clark Gable number in The Broadway Melody of 1938.
 Learn more in our Tribute to Clark Gable.

-… that MGM actually wanted child star Shirley Temple for the role of Dorothy in The Wizard of Oz.
-Judy was only reluctantly given the part when the deal with Temple's studio went sour.
+... that MGM actually wanted child star Shirley Temple for the role of Dorothy in The Wizard of Oz.
+Judy Garland was only reluctantly given the part when the deal with Temple's studio went sour.
 In the words of screenwriter William Goldman - nobody knows anything.
-Her performance was star-making and rightly honored by the Academy of Motion Picture and Scientest with a special juvenile Oscar.
+Her performance was star-making and rightly honored by the Academy of Motion Picture and Science with a special juvenile Oscar.
 Learn more in our Tribute to The Wizard of Oz.

-… that critics and movie connoisseurs consider Judy's performance as Mrs. Norman Maine in A Star is Born her all-time best and so did she.
+... that critics and movie connoisseurs consider Judy Garland's performance as Mrs. Norman Maine in A Star is Born her all-time best and so did she.
 She was heartbroken when she lost the Best Actress Oscar to Grace Kelly who gave the performance of HER life that same year in The Country Girl.

 On Location